|

 Please see the compatibility page.

-| Image upload limitations | |
+Image upload limitations | |

-| Supported image types | JPEG, GIF, PNG, BMP, TIFF, PSD |
+Supported image types | JPG, PNG, BMP, GIF |

-| Not supported image types | PDF, DOC, AI, CDR |
+Not supported image types | PDF, DOC, AI, CDR, PSD |

-| File size | 10.0 megabytes |
+File size | Any |

-| Image width*height | 10.0 megapixels |
+Image width*height | Any |

-Images with width*height between 10.0 megapixels and 1.0 megapixel will be shrunk to 1.0 megapixel and thereafter processed.
-Images can have any aspect ratio, so there are no specific height or width limitations, only height*width limitations. |
+Images can have any aspect ratio, so there are no specific height or width limitations, only height*width limitations.

-| Online Edition Supported File Formats | |
+Online Edition Supported File Formats | |

-| Input: | JPEG, GIF, PNG, BMP, TIFF, PSD |
+Input: | JPG, PNG, BMP, GIF |

-| Output: | EPS, SVG, PDF, PNG |
+Output: | SVG, EPS, PDF |

-| Desktop Edition Supported File Formats | |
+Desktop Edition Supported File Formats | |

-| Output: | EPS, SVG, PDF, AI, DXF, EMF, PNG |
+Output: | SVG, EPS, PDF, AI, DXF |

-Vector Magic is currently tuned for tracing artwork and photos.
+Vector Magic is tuned for tracing artwork and photos.
 Scans also work nicely, as described in this tutorial.

 Please see the pricing page

-You can cancel your subscription anytime.
+You can cancel your subscription on your Cedar Lake Ventures Account page anytime.

 There are no hidden fees.
 Subscription fees are non-refundable.